lehenbauer/karls_chatgpt_helpers/README.md

+# Mudflap / GPTerminator / Karl's ChatGPT helpers

+Sorry we don't have a good name yet.
+We're workshopping it with gpt-4 but we're not rushing it.

+## What is this shit?

+It's a couple-three things.

+1. chatgpt program for use in shell scripts, batch workflows, etc.
+2. gptshell - command-line tool for interacting with chatGPT that streams and saves.
+3. Python library for interacting with chatGPT that maintains session history to permit a dialog, loading, saving, etc.

 ## For any of this to work

-Get an OpenAI API key and set the `OPENAI_API_KEY` environment variable to have it, or use `openai api_key set <YOUR_API_KEY>`, or some other method to set your API key before proceeding.
+You gotta have an OpenAI API key.
+Get one and set the `OPENAI_API_KEY` environment variable to have it, or use `openai api_key set <YOUR_API_KEY>`, or some other method to set your API key before proceeding.

 ## The ChatGPT command line tool

-'chatgpt' is a command line tool for integrating into normal Unix workflow, for example, shell scripts.
+'chatgpt' is a unix/linux/macos command line tool for use in normal automated Unix workflows, for example, shell scripts.

-It can read prompts from stdin and/or command line arguments.
+It can read prompts from stdin, command line arguments, a file, etc.  It has a robust set of command line arguments.

+You can use it in a Unix pipeline where you pipe the output of a program into it and you pipe its output to another program.

+A simple example use might be to translate and summarize the text of all the files in a certain directory, creating corresponding files in another directory.

 ### Examples